thlintw/clavert/README.md

 ## Wiring

-I don't know how to design a PCB so this is a hand wired build.
+I don't know how to design a PCB so this is a hand wired build(lame I know).
 It's basically a Redox layout with an encoder.
 Diagram for left hand side below.

 ![diagram](image/diagram.png)

-For right hand simply mirror the columns(i.e. wire leftmost column to 10 instead of 20) and ignore the encoder.
+For right hand simply mirror the columns(i.e. wire leftmost column to 20 instead of 10) and ignore the encoder.
 You can wire a physical reset button to GND and RESET for easy flashing/resetting.

 ## Customizing